Jamcre/bluetti-esp32-bridge/README.md

 - Your sensor will not start recording data until you set up the RTC 'hub'.

 ### Physical Mounting and Case:
-- CAD files located in repo @ ecolibrium2025-sensors/_hardware/CAD.
-- aensure the sensor node is mounted such that water does not infiltrate.
+- CAD files located in repo @ ecolibrium2025-sensors/_hardware/CAD.- aensure the sensor node is mounted such that water does not infiltrate.

 ## Real Time Clock 'Hub'
 ### How to download and set up RTC hub firmware:
-- Locate the 'hub' folder in your extracted files from Github.
-- Inside, open the folder named 'sender'.
+- In the 'ecolibrium-2025' folder you extracted, mavigate to the 'hub' subfolder
+- Inside the 'hub' folder, open the subfolder named 'sender' where you should see a C header file labeled 'secrets_example' and a .ino file labeled 'sender'
-- Rename 'secrets_example.h' to 'secrets.h'.
+- Rename 'secrets_example.h' to 'secrets.h' and open it in a text editor of your choice
-- Add your wifi details to the contents of 'secrets.h'.
+- Add your wifi details to the contents of 'secrets.h' by filling in where the quotes are (do not delete the quotes).
-- Replace the contents of "sender.ino' to include the MAC address's of your sensor nodes at the top of the file.
+- Using the MAC address if your CYD that you recorded before from the 'Output' menu, replace the contents of "sender.ino' to include the MAC address's of your sensor nodes at the top of the file.
     - To find a board's MAC address, look at the 'Output' in Arduino IDE after uploading a sketch to it.
-    - replace the comma seperated codes inside the {} in the lines that look like this: "uint8_t broadcastAddress1[] = {0x5c, 0x01, 0x3b, 0x51, 0x2e, 0x64};"
+    - Replace the comma seperated codes inside the {} in the lines that look like this: "uint8_t broadcastAddress1[] = {0x5c, 0x01, 0x3b, 0x51, 0x2e, 0x64};"

 - Look for the repeated logic to register peers in void setup. ensure all of your nodes are registered by copying this logic including your broadcastAddress' (remeber they are numbered 1, 2, 3, 4, ...).